Canon G1 X Mark III vs Leica M10

 - Faster burst: Shoots at higher frequency (9 vs 5 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the M10 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the M10 requires a separate lens.

 - More compact: Is smaller (115x78mm vs 139x80mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the M10).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the M10).